hiro-iseri/fmpict/doc/user_guide.md

 ![basic_rule](image/en/comment.png)

-When FMPict retrieves the above figure, fmpit ignores "#memo" and "sample for sample"
+When FMPict retrieves the above figure, FMPict ignores "#memo" and "sample for sample"

 ### Hierarchy of test conditions and values